17 Apr One Paradigm Shift in Fundraising that Says it All

 - We assume they respond better to language aimed at younger people (LOL, and smaller type allows us to use less paper)

-Instead we justify our existence with lots of facts and figures.
+Instead, we justify our existence with lots of facts and figures.

-- We list all of our organizational accomplishments, even those unrelated to mission (thank YOU for helping us reach our appeal goal)
+- We list all of our organizational accomplishments, even those unrelated to the mission (thank YOU for helping us reach our appeal goal)

 - We talk to donors as if they weren’t part of the organization (we’re super happy because the Smith tract was our largest deal yet)